-Diodes Incorporated (the "Company"), a Delaware corporation, is engaged in the manufacture, sale and distribution of discrete semiconductors worldwide, primarily to manufacturers in the communications, computing, industrial, consumer electronics and automotive markets, and to distributors of electronic components to end customers in these markets.
-Our technologies include high density diode and transistor arrays in multi-pin surface-mount packages; Powermite(R)3, high-performance surface-mount packages; performance Schottkys, switching and rectifier diodes; single and dual pre-biased transistors; performance tight tolerance and low current zener diodes; subminiature surface-mount packages; transient voltage suppressors (TVS and TSPD); small signal transistors and MOSFETs; and standard, fast, ultra-fast, and super-fast rectifiers.
+Diodes Incorporated (the "Company"), a Delaware corporation, is engaged in the manufacture, sale and distribution of discrete semiconductors worldwide, primarily to manufacturers in the communications, computing, industrial, consumer electronics and automotive markets, and to distributors of electronic components to manufacturers in these markets.
+Our technologies include high density diode and transistor arrays in multi-pin surface-mount packages; Powermite®3, PowerDI5, high-performance surface-mount packages; performance Schottkys, switching and rectifier diodes; single and dual pre-biased transistors; performance tight tolerance and low current zener diodes; subminiature surface-mount packages; transient voltage suppressors (TVS and TSPD); small signal transistors and MOSFETs; and standard, fast, ultra-fast, and super-fast rectifiers.

-Our products are designed into a broad range of end-products such as notebook computers, flat-panel displays, set-top boxes, game consoles, digital cameras, cellular phones, PDAs, power supplies, security systems, network routers and switches, DC to DC conversion, as well as into automotive electronic applications, GPS navigation, satellite radios, and audio/video players.
-Positioning the Company to rapidly respond to the demands of the global marketplace and continuing to increase its investment in research and development, the Company is focused on expanding its product portfolio and closely controlling product quality and time-to-market.
-Shifting development priorities toward specialized configurations, such as the Company's high-density array devices, the Company is introducing a range of new products that improve the trade-off between size, performance and power consumption for surface-mount packages
+Our products are designed into a broad range of end-products such as notebook computers, flat-panel displays, set-top boxes, game consoles, digital cameras, cellular handsets and chargers, PDAs, power supplies, security systems, network routers and switches, DC to DC conversion, as well as into automotive electronic applications such as GPS navigation, satellite radios, and digital audio/video players.

+The Company rapidly responds to the demands of the global marketplace by continuing to increase its investment in research and development, and by focusing on expanding its product portfolio and closely controlling product quality and time-to-market.
+Shifting development priorities toward specialized configurations, such as the Company's high-density array devices, the Company is introducing a range of new products that improve the trade-off between size, performance and power consumption for surface-mount packages.
+During the third quarter of 2004, new products (products that are less than 3 years old) represented 14.2% of total sales, compared to 13.5% in the same period last year.
+These new products, in general, have higher margins than our standard product lines, and thus, the increase of these new product sales help contribute to our increased gross margins.

-The majority (66% in the first quarter of 2004 and 69% in year 2003) of our sales are to OEMs such as Intel Corporation, Cisco Systems Incorporated, Sony Corporation, Nortel Networks Corporation, Delphi Automotive, Bose Corporation, Scientific Atlanta Incorporated, Samsung Electronics, Asustek Computer, Inc., Quanta and LG Electronics, Inc. Our distribution network (34% in the first quarter of 2004 and 31% of year 2003 sales) includes major distributors such as Arrow Electronics, Inc., Avnet, Inc., Digi-Key Corporation, Future Electronics Ltd., Jaco Electronics, Inc., Reptron Electronics, Inc., and All American Semiconductor, Inc.
+The majority (66% in the third quarter of 2004 and 69% in year 2003) of our sales are to original equipment manufacturers ("OEMs") customers such as Intel Corporation, Cisco Systems Incorporated, Sony Corporation, Nortel Networks Corporation, Delphi Automotive, Bose Corporation, Scientific Atlanta Incorporated, Samsung Electronics, Asustek Computer, Inc., Quanta and LG Electronics, Inc. Our distribution network (34% of sales in the third quarter of 2004 and 31% of year 2003 sales) includes major distributors such as Arrow Electronics, Inc., Avnet, Inc., Digi-Key Corporation, Future Electronics, Inc., Reptron Electronics, Inc., and All American Semiconductor, Inc.

-Because of the electronics industry trend towards moving manufacturing to lower operating cost countries in Asia, the Company has focused primarily on customers in China, Taiwan, Korea and Hong Kong (Asian customers).
-We sell to Asian customers (58% for the first quarter of 2004 and 56% of 2003 year sales) primarily through our wholly-owned subsidiaries, Diodes-Taiwan and Diodes-Hong Kong.
-The Asian discrete semiconductor market is the largest and fastest growing market in which the Company participates.
-An increase in Asian sales is expected as we have significantly increased our sales presence there and believe there is greater potential to increase market share in that region due to the expanding base of electronics product manufacturers.
+Because of the trend in the electronics industry towards moving manufacturing to lower operating cost countries in Asia, the Company has focused primarily on customers in China, Taiwan, Korea and Hong Kong (Asian customers).
+We sell to customers in Asia (58% of sales for the third quarter of 2004 and 56% of 2003 year sales) primarily through our wholly-owned subsidiaries, Diodes-Taiwan and Diodes-Hong Kong.
+The discrete semiconductor market in Asia is the largest and fastest growing market in which the Company participates.
+An increase in sales to this region is expected as we have significantly increased our sales presence there and believe there is greater potential to increase market share in that region due to the expanding base of electronics product manufacturers.